 Sheet Metal doors can hardly be called an upgrade.
 While they can’t be burned down, only going up to 250 health means they only take a single C4 or a few satchel charges to get blasted down.

-Armored doors should be placed as soon as possible.
+Armored doors are difficult to find, expensive to learn as well as craft, and require a level 3 workbench to craft.
 It will keep you exponentially safer, as well as letting people know you’re not to be messed with.
-At 800 health, they can’t be beaten down from the outside and take 3 C4 to fall.
+At 800 health, they can’t be beaten down from the outside and take 2 C4 to fall.